ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 ### Support tickets
 {: #vc_compl_info-support-tickets}

-* vCenter Server environments are not actively monitored by IBM, and IBM Support will not enter the VMware management layer under normal operations without a client–written support ticket.
+* vCenter Server environments are not actively monitored by IBM, and IBM Support does not enter the VMware management layer under normal operations without a client–written support ticket.
-* When a client opens a support ticket for an instance, service, or provisioning issue, the ticket is quickly assigned to the appropriate IBM Support team, who will be the primary party responsible for resolving the issue.
+* When a client opens a support ticket for an instance, service, or provisioning issue, the ticket is quickly assigned to the appropriate IBM Support team, who is the primary party responsible for resolving the issue.
 * Due to the level of specialization that is required to maintain superior technical expertise at the team level, it is sometimes necessary to involve more than one support team in resolving a particular software problem.
 This is easily handled, as our support teams are all networked together and work as one to resolve whatever problems or issues arise.
-* In order to investigate the issue, IBM might need to access information on your system relative to the failure or might need to re-create the failure to get additional information.
+* To investigate the issue, IBM might need to access information on your system relative to the failure or might need to re-create the failure to get more information.
 * A client–generated support ticket serves as acknowledgment that IBM Support can access the VMware management layer for investigation, debugging, and triage.
-If maintenance outage or changes to the environment are required, IBM Support will request additional documented confirmation from the client through tickets as part of our change management process.
+If maintenance outage or changes to the environment are required, IBM Support requests extra-documented confirmation from the client through tickets as part of our change management process.
 * For more information about support tickets, see [IBM Support Guide](https://www-01.ibm.com/support/docview.wss?uid=ibm10733923){: external} and [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 ## Client responsibilities
 {: #vc_compl_info-client-responsibilities}

-* While we commend clients taking steps to make their environments more secure, it should be noted that some practices might have adverse effects on the effectiveness of VMware Solutions.
+* While we commend clients that take steps to make their environments more secure, it must be noted that some practices might have adverse effects on the effectiveness of VMware Solutions.
-* Clients are accountable for the firewalls they create and the resulting limitations that are imposed on communications between the VMware Solutions components.
+* Clients are accountable for the firewalls that they create and the resulting limitations that are imposed on communications between the VMware Solutions components.
 These firewalls might also hinder the ability of IBM Support to access client instances and resolve issues.
 For more information about minimum recommended firewall configuration, see [Ports that are used by VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports).
 * Clients are fully responsible for encrypting the data in their system.
 * Upon initial deployment, the offering’s automation and client’s account are separate.
 The client is allowed and encouraged to change all passwords that IBM provides in the console.
 * vCenter access and credentials are created during initial deployments and provided to the client.
 As part of the requirement of our offering, IBM Support must retain full access to the management layer to provide life–cycle management and support to our clients.